hybridgroup/yzma/README.md

 `yzma` is now ready to be used to build complete applications that incorporate language models directly into your Golang code.

-Here are some advantages of `yzma` over other Go packages for `llama.cpp`:
+Here are some advantages of `yzma` with `llama.cpp`:

 - Compile Go programs that use `yzma` with the normal `go build` and `go run` commands.
 No C compiler needed!
 - Use the `llama.cpp` libraries with whatever hardware acceleration is available for your configuration.
 CUDA, Vulkan, etc.
+- High performance from making function calls from within the same process.
+No external model servers!
 - Download `llama.cpp` precompiled libraries directly from Github, or include them with your application.
 - Update the `llama.cpp` libraries without recompiling your Go program, as long as `llama.cpp` does not make any breaking changes.